H. W. G. Wijeyekoon: Death

 During his tenure in Italy, he met with a fatal motor accident.
 His military funeral was held in Colombo.

 Family

 He was married to Olive Wickramasinghe, they had two sons and a daughter.

-Honors
+Honours

 For his military service he was made an Officer of the Order of the British Empire (OBE) (Military Division) in the 1950 King's new years honours list and received the Efficiency Decoration and the King George V Silver Jubilee Medal in 1935 for volunteer service.
 For wartime service, he had earned the Defence Medal and the War Medal 1939–1945, and for service in the Ceylon Army, he received the Ceylon Armed Services Inauguration Medal.